gwendall/react-string/README.md

 # How it works

-In this example, the letters of the string "hello world." will be rendered alternatively blue and red.
+In this example, the letters of a string will be rendered alternatively blue and red.

 ```javascript
 import React from 'react';